Common grammar mistakes could be just that, honest mistakes. But if done repeatedly, it could be pet peeves to others.

 There are different reasons why people commit these common grammar mistakes.
 Among them are:

 Below are explanations of each mistake and hoping that you’ll learn a lot from it.

 Homophones are words that have the same pronunciation but different spellings and meanings.
 It’s easy to commit mistakes with homophones because we say the words as it is more often than writing it down.

-For one, I do have respect to authors who diligently check their grammar and have editors to check it again before publishing.
+For one, I do have respect for authors who diligently check their grammar and have editors to check it again before publishing.
 But then again, the e-book I was reading came from a free e-book site where most authors are amateurs in the publishing business.

 For another, this is a good case of getting confused with homophones and other grammar rules.
 Here are some common homophones that confuse many.

 Lose and Loose